solventrix/Honeur-Setup/remote-installation/separate-scripts/README.md

 .\start-user-management.cmd
 ```

-3. The script will prompt you to enter the therapeutic area.
+3. The script will prompt to select the applicable therapeutic area.
-4. The script will promt you to enter your email address that you use as your login on our central platform for the chosen therapeutic area.
+4. The script will prompt to enter the email address of the account you use to login on the central platform.
 5. The script will prompt you to enter your CLI secret for pulling our images.
 This secret can be found on our central image repository.
 Surf to:
     * https://harbor-uat.honeur.org for HONEUR
     * https://harbor-uat.phederation.org for PHederation
     * https://harbor-uat.esfurn.org for Esfurn
-6. login using the button "LOGIN VIA OIDC PROVIDER".
+6. Login using the button "LOGIN VIA OIDC PROVIDER".
 Then click your account name on the top right corner of the screen and click "User Profile".
 Copy the CLI secret by clicking the copy symbol next to the text field.
-7. The script will prompt you to enter credentials for the administrator user that can manage users and roles.
+7. The script will prompt to enter credentials for the administrator user that can manage users and roles.

 Once done, the script will download the User Management docker image and will create the docker container.

-:warning: Please run the installation script of the [Proxy](#proxy) after installing or updating User Management.
+:warning: Please run the installation script of the [Proxy server](#proxy-server) after installing or updating User Management.
 The proxy is necessary for accessing User Management through the browser.

 ## Distributed Analytics installation instructions
 :warning: Distributed Analytics requires you to install the [Zeppelin](#zeppelin-installation-instructions) component.

-Distributed Analytics can be installed by running the installation script.
+Distributed Analytics can be installed by downloading and running the installation script.

-1. download the installation script **_start-distributed-analytics.sh_** for Linux/MacOS or **_start-distributed-analytics.cmd_** for Windows.
-You can download this script using the following command:
+1. Download the installation script (**_start-distributed-analytics.sh_** for Linux/MacOS or **_start-distributed-analytics.cmd_** for Windows) using the following command:

 Linux/MacOS
 ```